microchad/bw/src/routes/docs/index.md

 The project is aimed at people who:

-- have concerns about their Bitcoin seed words being discovered in plain text backups (evil maid attack)
+- have difficulty/concerns with securely caching physical seed backups (evil maid attack)
-- want to memorise their seed words but who struggle to do so
+- want to memorise their seed words but struggle to do so
-- have difficulty securely caching physical seed backups
 - want to carry their seed words with them at all times
 - have limited access to trusted 3rd parties
 - live in areas of conflict, warzones, etc.